 Before moving from Jerusalem to the Berkshires in 2005, he was the founder and CEO of Mini Israel, a unique outdoor park featuring exact scale replicas of all the famous and important sites in Israel.
 A graduate of the prestigious Hebrew University in Jerusalem, with a master’s degree in Entrepreneurship from Australia’s Swinburne Institute, Eiran is deeply involved in local marketing efforts and the Berkshires Jewish community.

 All this would be irrelevant and impossible if not for his wife and partner Michele, and their three sons.
 A New Jersey girl who lived in Dallas TX, Miami FL and Wichita KA before moving to Israel, Michele graduated from Syracuse University with degrees in Business and Psychology.
 Michele is a licensed massage and reflexology therapist, specializing in geriatric and Alzheimer stricken patients.
 But her passion is in healthy cooking, artfully prepared and presented – as any guest at the inn can attest!
 She takes pride in offering dishes as appealing to the eye as they are to the palate!

 Both Michele and Eiran have an intimate knowledge of the arts and all that is the Berkshires and enjoy assisting guests plan their days activities whenever needed.

 The couple’s three sons help out at the inn when their busy schedules allow.
-Adam, the oldest is a soldier in the Israeli army, Lior and Matan are high school students in Lenox.
+Adam, the oldest is about to start studies at culinary school, Lior will soon be a soldier in the Israeli army, and Matan is a high school students in Lenox.